ugenloc/tensorflow/README.md

 # tensorflow
-This repository contains fundamentals of Tensorflow and introduction to machine learning and deep learning concepts with machine learning and deep learning.
+This repository contains fundamentals of Tensorflow and introduction to machine learning and deep learning concepts with Tensorflow.